thatskymod/Sky-CotL-Scripts/Canvas/DOCS.md

 - You can also use your browser's download function to save it as a local file and later load it into AutoWax.

 Once you’re all set, hit **"Run"** to finalize the collection.
 For the increased wing level to take effect, please restart your game.

+## Outfit Visibility

+Are the spells, outfits, and props activated through mods visible to other players nearby?

+**No**.
+These customizations are visible **only to you**.

+This was once possible but has since been patched.
+From a technical standpoint, the server now mandates that you **own** an outfit (i.e., have it officially in your inventory) for it to be visible to other players.
+This is a technical limitation beyond our control.
+If the server-side ownership verification fails, other players will see you wearing the default outfits (starter mask, onion hair, brown cape).
+They might even observe your character having broken legs.
+Here's an example of what this might look like: https://www.youtube.com/watch?v=ZZBRWp0zhwE

+Therefore it is generally not recommended to use this type of tweak in the presence of other players.
+It clearly reveals that you have acquired your appearance by means you should not have.